Mrs Laura Grace Wilson.

 In 1935, the family, including his brothers Edwin, George, Russell, Gertie and sister Maude, moved to Egg lake in the Stoney Lake area, where Max attended Delaronde School.
 In 1943, they moved to Big River.
 His father bought the Cheese Factory and renovated it for the family home.

 Max's first job was fishing on Dore Lake for Emil Zinovich at the age of 15.
-He then fished with his brothers Ed and jake (George) and John Dunn.
+He then fished with his brothers Ed and Jake (George) and John Dunn.
 In the off-season he drove cat for Waite Fisheries out of Buffalo Narrows, learned to drive a truck while working with Chester Christopherson at Waskesiu, where Kurt Bengston ran a fish packing plant for Waite Fisheries and then drove for various men including Pete Pister, Joseph and Coleman, Midget, Harry Phillips, and Eddie Wirtz.
-In 1951, he bought a second hand truck from Eddie Wirtz and commenced hauling fish and freight for Waite Fisheries Limited.
+In 1951, he bought a second-hand truck from Eddie Wirtz and commenced hauling fish and freight for Waite Fisheries Limited.

 The so-called highway at that time ran to fort Black.
 In summer, hauling was done that far and transferred to boats and barges.
-Winter roads were over frozen lakes, with snow ploughs mounted on the front of trucks.
+Winter roads were over frozen lakes, with snowploughs mounted on the front of trucks.

 Max then bought out Eddie Wirtz, Veryl McIntosh, Ivan Edson and Elmer Peterson.
-He applied for his own "A" franchise to haul to northern points, Green lake, Beauval, Ile-A-La-Crosse, Buffalo Narrows, Patuanak, Dillon and Portage La Loche.
+He applied for his own "A" franchise to haul to northern points, Green lake, Beauval, Ile-a-la-Crosse, Buffalo Narrows, Patuanak, Dillon and Portage La Loche.
 These points he still services.

 During the summer of 1954, trips to the north were all made via Glaslyn-Meadow Lake or North Battleford-Meadow Lake due to impassable roads.
 Some of his first drivers were Leslie and Harty Olson, Armand and Leo Godin and Ed Bradley.
-At the present time he has one driver, Edward Bradley, who has been employed by him for twenty-one continuous years and his mechanic, Harry Phillips, has been employed for nearly twenty years.
+At present, he has one driver, Edward Bradley, who has been employed by him for twenty-one continuous years and his mechanic, Harry Phillips, has been employed for nearly twenty years.